sscpac/statick/README.md

 Statick uses a plugin system to load plugins from both a default resource location and also user-definable locations to run against software.

-The plugins for the statick scans are divided into two categories:
+The plugins for the statick scans are divided into three categories:

   - Discovery plugins that find files to scan inside of a code package.
   - Tool plugins to run analysis programs against the files discovered by the discovery plugins.
+  - Reporting plugins to output the analysis results in various formats.

 ## Install Required Tools